Miramar-based Jamaican centenarian honoured by Florida city after Observer story

 Thirty-seven days after the Jamaican marked her centenary year, Miramar Mayor Wayne Messam proclaimed the day “Keturah 'Grammie' Wright Day”, as she watched the ceremony virtually from her home last Wednesday.

-Mayor Messam, who is also Jamaican-born, presented the official proclamation marking the occasion to her history-making granddaughter Alison Smith at his office, and told the Observer that persons like Grammie Wright deserve respect.
+Mayor Messam, who was born of Jamaican parents, presented the official proclamation marking the occasion to her history-making granddaughter Alison Smith at his office, and told the Observer that persons like Grammie Wright deserve respect.

 “It is important to honour and recognise Jamaicans in the Diaspora who have paved the way for us all.
 Their courage, resiliency and tenacity serves as an example that we can accomplish anything here in the US while preserving our Jamaican roots and culture,” he said.